MichaelTunnell/las-picks/README.md

 These are the weekly picks provided by the Jupiter Broadcasting podcast, the Linux Action Show.

-This site includes a separate list for the Desktop App Picks, Spotlight Picks, and the Runs Linux Picks.
+This site includes a separate picks lists for the "Runs Linux", Desktop Apps, Spotlight Picks, Android Picks, and Distro Picks.

 ---------------